Education 160 Fall 2008 David Rogosa

 1. Weekly Problem Sets.

 There will be short problems posted approximately weekly on lecture content.
 Solutions to these problems will be posted, and these will not be collected and graded.
+That said, taking these problem sets seriously is important because that's where much of the real learning takes place.
+Applied statistical methods is in the doing.

 Tentative schedule is posting problems on Thursdays with solutions the following Wednesday.